aalmkainzi/hive/README.md

 #endif
 ```

-And make a `.c` file to include the implementation
+And make a corresponding `.c` file for the implementation

 ```C
 // foo_hive.c